How To Prepare A Great Moist Roast Turkey For The Holidays

 Roasting A Turkey

 There are so many ideas on how to cook the perfect turkey.
-They range from barding the bird with fat, placing ice packs on the breast meat and hour before cooking so the meat is substantially cooled down to watching and waiting for the red little popper to pop up (this last one is a bad idea by the way).
+They range from barding the bird with fat, placing ice packs on the breast meat an hour before cooking so the meat is substantially cooled down, to watching and waiting for the little red popper to pop up (this last one is a bad idea, by the way).

 Give It A Rest